friflo/Friflo.Json.Fliox/Engine/README.md

 ### Create entity queries

-As described in the intro queries a fundamental feature of an ECS.
+As described in the intro queries are a fundamental feature of an ECS.
 **Friflo.Engine.ECS** support queries by any combination of component types and tags.

 ```csharp